 What Agency Licenses Paramedics in BC?

-The Emergency Medical Assistants Licensing Board is responsible for examining, registering and licensing all emergency medical assistants (EMAs) in B.C., including first responders.
+The Emergency Medical Assistants (EMA) Licensing Board, Province of BC is responsible for examining, registering and licensing all emergency medical assistants (EMAs) in B.C., including first responders.

-Students must complete all of the requirements, including the preceptoring and EMA Licensing exams, within 12 months of the issue date of the PCP certificate from HeartSafe EMS Paramedic Training Ltd.
+Students must complete the EMA Licensing exam within 12 months of the issue date of the PCP certificate from HeartSafe EMS Paramedic Training Ltd.